 Your children will need to know just how each action helps the climate change situation, so it’s best to be ready to explain or go online with them to find the answers.

-Talking to Teens About Climate Change
+Talking to Teens About Global Warming

 If your kids haven’t heard about Juliana v.
 United States, you can tell them about it and have them check it out online.
 (The links in these two paragraphs lead to various websites reporting on the case.)